Is pauper Pakistan looking at BRICS as the last resort, reveals from the report, is trying to join

 what is brix plus conceptRegarding the expansion of BRICS, China also says that the concept of ‘BRICS Plus’ is developing very fast.
 China’s Vice Minister Ma Zhaoxu said on June 3 that BRICS has been very well recognized by the member countries as well as the international community.
 In fact provided a strong platform for solidarity and cooperation among developing countries and emerging economies.
 We welcome the intention of those countries to join BRICS, and we hope that more and more countries will join our BRICS family, he added.with language input

-For latest updates and news follow BLiTZ on Google News, YouTube, Facebook, and also on Twitter.
+For latest updates and news follow BLiTZ on Google News, Blitz Hindi, YouTube, Facebook, and also on Twitter.